|

 Liverpool or their surrounding areas, don't hesitate to get in touch and

 we will do our best to help or pass your enquiries on to those who can.
-All your letters will be answered- and may even be published on our Reader's Comments pages!
+All of your letters will be answered- and may even be published on our lively reader's comments pages!

-Our first photograph shows the view along Northgate Street from the top of the Northgate as it appeared over a century ago.
-Should the visitor compare it with the same view as seen today, it is truly remarkable how little seems to have changed, only the buildings in the right hand foreground having since been replaced, as we shall learn later.
+Our first photographs show the view along Northgate Street as seen from the top of the Northgate; above on a sunny day in 1967, 'the summer of love' half a century ago, and below, as it appeared at the end of the nineteenth century.
+Not a lot of difference- and should the visitor compare them with the same view as seen today, it is truly remarkable how little seems to have changed, only the buildings in the right hand foreground of the Victorian image having since been replaced, as we shall learn later.

-It is interesting to compare the photograph with this painting of the same location and from around the same time by the famous watercolourist Louise Rayner.
+It is interesting to compare these photographs with this painting of the same location and from around the same time as the earlier by the famous watercolourist Louise Rayner (some of her other fine images of Chester are here).

 Two